Adroiti/docs-for-code-review-tools/Cppcheck/mallocOnClassError.md

-Pattern: Malloc on class error
+Pattern: Class instance allocated with `malloc()`

 Issue: -

 ## Description

-Memory for class instance allocated with `malloc()`, but class a `std::string`.
+Memory for class instance allocated with `malloc()`, but class contains `std::string`.
 This is unsafe, since no constructor is called and class members remain uninitialized.
 Consider using `new` instead.

 ## Further Reading